spiral/docs/docs/en/queue/configuration.md

 ### Job handlers

-You can register handlers for your job classes to associate which handler should be handled for specific job.
+You can register handlers for your job classes to associate which handler should be handled for a specific job.